 #3 Be an early bird

 Do yourself a favour: start preparing for your move as early as possible so you have enough time to get ready for your move.
 The more time you have, the more arrangements you can complete without getting stressed.
-Getting your tasks done step by step, you’ll keep peace of mind and be able to efficiently manage the process.
+By getting your tasks done step by step, you’ll keep peace of mind and be able to efficiently manage the process.

 #4 Create a move planner